-How to drive safely in Ireland - well, it is quite easy, just obey the laws, and get familiar with both the car and road layout.
-Because, you know, right-hand drive, on the left side of the road.
+It's quite easy to drive safely in Ireland.
+Just obey the laws and get familiar with both the car and road layout.
+Because, you know, the steering wheel's on the right, and you drive on the left side of the road.
 What you really have to know about road safety in Ireland before you go full throttle is not a lot.
-And driving a (rental) car in Ireland does not need to be difficult, or even dangerous - as long as you stick to the rules of the road, and some basic advice.
+And driving a (rental) car in Ireland does not need to be difficult, or even dangerous, as long as you stick to the rules of the road and follow some basic advice.
 There are no more than a dozen really important things about driving in Ireland to remember.
 And these will become "second nature" in a few days.
-So don't worry, enjoy your stay.
-And obey the following rules when using the Irish roads, safely:
+So don't worry and enjoy your drive-on-the-left adventure, complete with drop-dead gorgeous Irish scenery.

 01 of 12